cloudmesh-community/book/chapters/ai/ai.md

 variables have an inherent categorical order with unknown distances between the categories.
-A common example of a non-parametric statistical test is the sign test where values are assigned a positive or negative sign based on being above or below the median.
+A common example of a non-parametric statistical test is the sign test where values are assigned a positive or negative sign based on being previous or next the median.
 In k-NN predictions are made about unknown values by matching the unknown values with similar known values.
 Naturally the determination of 'similar' is of fundamental importance.
 This is done through the application of the Euclidean